rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Erik Hoel's _Nietzschean future_[^hoel-contention] in his post _[How to prevent the coming inhuman future][erik_hoels_inhuman_future]_ provides a vivid picture of a future involving some undesirable social consequences of human genome editing for enhancement:

+[^hoel-contention]: I am inclined to be somewhat skeptical of this being a plausible future.
+I imagine that aggression and other emotions important to coordination and relationships could also be modified in the enhancement future Hoel outlines.
+Across many socio-economic and demographic strata, most people I've seen want their children to be kind.
+I don't think it's likely that parents wouldn't select [kindness, compassion, morality, etc...] if they were available alongside things like IQ, creativity, and competitiveness.

 [erik_hoels_inhuman_future]: https://erikhoel.substack.com/p/how-to-prevent-the-coming-inhuman?s=r "https://erikhoel.substack.com/p/how-to-prevent-the-coming-inhuman?s=r"

 > The future consists of what the name implies: Übermensch.
 If we imagine significant genetic editing becoming widespread, we may first simply imagine designer babies, little beings who seem quite unthreatening, just robust and happy creatures with perfect teeth and beautiful eyes.
 So let’s grow them up and imagine them as designer people, their rich parents having selected their genes specifically for athleticism, competitiveness, IQ, and leadership, with whatever polygenetic profiles those require.
 They’ll look a lot like the Greek gods.
 They’ll get into whatever college they want, they’ll never get sick, they’ll run faster, think deeper, and they’ll fuck harder.
 They will be gorgeous and whip-smart.
 But, just like the Greek gods, they will be a bunch of petulant, racist, sociopathic superpredators, great in bed but terrible in a relationship.
 For the sought-after designer traits will likely be things that only give direct selfish benefits, and knowledge of their genetic superiority will likely breed arrogance and contempt.